Rick Strahl's Weblog

 Hovered Tab vs Selected Tab

 The issue is that WPF doesn't have a direct mechanism to retrieve a TabItem that the cursor is over if it's not actually selected.
-Hovering is not selecting and so SelectedItem and the 'Hovered Item' are two very different thing and WPF is adverse to the latter 😄 WPF only lets you trieve an item directly is via the various Selected... properties like SelectedItem, SelectedValue, SelectedIndex etc. all of which only work off the item that is selected... which may be different from the item that the mouse is currently hovering over.
+Hovering is not selecting and so SelectedItem and the 'Hovered Item' are two very different thing and WPF is adverse to the latter 😄 WPF only lets you retrieve an item directly via the various Selected... properties like SelectedItem, SelectedValue, SelectedIndex etc. all of which only work off the item that is selected... which may be different from the item that the mouse is currently hovering over.

 The most common scenarios for retrieving the hovered item are: